axibase/axibase-collector-docs/jobs/snmp.md

 ## Job Settings

-The SNMP job supports creating multiple configurations for different [MIB files](#mib-files).
+The SNMP job allows creating multiple configurations to query objects in different [MIB files](#mib-files).
 The configurations are executed sequentially, while SNMP requests to remote devices in each configuration are executed in parallel.

-Each configuration retrieves pre-defined object values, identified by OID (Object Identifier) from hostnames or IP addresses in the **Device List**.
+Each configuration retrieves pre-defined object values, identified by OID (Object Identifier), from hostnames or IP addresses in the **Device List**.
 Metrics collected from the same device are sent into ATSD under an entity name based on the device hostname or IP address as specified in the **Device List**.

 ![](./images/snmp-job.png)